PwnDexter/SharpEDRChecker/README.md

 ## Install & Compile

-Git clone the repo down and open the solution in Visual Studio then build the project.
+Git clone the repo down and open the solution in Visual Studio then build the project or alternatively download the latest release from [here](https://github.com/PwnDexter/SharpEDRChecker/releases).

 ```
 git clone https://github.com/PwnDexter/SharpEDRChecker.git